ArchDiver/Covid_Data-withGUIOpt/README.md

 #-IF you want to use CLI run the covid_main.py file
     -if you are using the CLI you will need to add a .yaml file with the file path like the below example e.g. excel_path: C:\Covid_Data-withGUIOpt\covid_base.xlsx
+    -the input file will also need to be added to -\Covid_Data-withGUIOpt\covid_no_GUI

+# The out put excel file will be added to ..\Covid_Data-withGUIOpt\OUTPUT

 This Python program can: